15 Criminals Nabbed - UrduPoint

 15 Criminals Nabbed

-SARGODHA, (UrduPoint / Pakistan Point News - 26th Sep, 2024) The Sargodha district police arrested 15 alleged criminals during a crackdown on law-violators across the district, here on Thursday.
+SARGODHA, (UrduPoint / Pakistan Point News - 28th Sep, 2024) The district police arrested 15 alleged criminals during a crackdown on law-violators across the district,here on Saturday.

 Further investigation was underway.